bentaysum/1D_model_rebuild/README.md

 Stores each model iterations TLM matrix into the tangent_matrix [nqmx*nlayermx,nqmx*nlayermx,ndt] (for ndt model time-steps) to be saved as a binary output file.

+## 01/04/2020

+Routine now operates with a bash script that cycles through a user defined number of scalar perturbations and stores them in the university datastore.
+These 1-D model outputs can be used to assess the validity of the Tangent Linear Model code.
+The cycles perturb the species at the same time index that the TLM is supposed to be activated on.

+To access TLM validity, set up the bash script to specify the:
+	- TRACER [tracer to pertrub]
+	- LOW [smallest magnitude of perturbation]
+	- HIGH [largest magnitude of perturbation]
+	- L_1 [ lowest layer in model for perturbation]
+	- L_2 [ upper layer in model for perturbation]

+and also the day0 value.
+Then, activate the call_tlm callkey in callphys.def, DEACTIVATE THE PERTLOOP KEY, and you have yourself:
+	- A tangent linear matrix (TLM.bin)
+	- Integrated model perturbation files
+	- A control run file